Computed Tomography (CT)

 - Radiation Therapy

-- OR certified in nuclear medicine by the Nuclear Medicine Technology Certification Board (NMTCB)
+- Nuclear medicine -your Nuclear Medicine Technology credentials may be through ARRT or the Nuclear Medicine Technology Certification Board (NMTCB)

 How do I enroll in the program?

 - Download Clinical Course Admission Criteria, Essential Qualifications, Code of Ethics (pdf).

 - Download Application & Registration Information (pdf).

 Looking to obtain an associate degree while attending: use Health Science 3656- as your major

 Looking to just take CT courses: use General Studies 7606- as your major

 Apply for the courses using the CT Course application https://www.surveymonkey.com/r/CTapp